daronphang/investment_resources/financial_metrics/financial_statements/balance_sheet/definitions.md

 A reserve that is used to offset the amount of deferred tax asset.
 Recorded when there is high probability of tax relief not being utilized in future due to non-availability of sufficient future taxable income.

 ## Deferred Tax Liability:
+A listing that records taxes that are owed but are not due to be paid until a future date.
+Both deferred tax asset/liability is created when there are temporary differences between book tax and actual income tax.

 ## Marketable Securities:
 Debt or equity security purchased with the intent of selling before maturity or holding it over a long period.
 Gains/losses on securities are not reflected on income statement but accumulated in comprehensive income statement.
 Used to diversify portfolio risks and provide liquidity.
 Can be classified as current and non-current asset.
 Sales/purchases are included in Cash Flow Statement under "Investing Activities".